We're Hiring - Join Our Team

 Want to learn more about us?
 Want to Apply?

-As you consider if we may be a fit for you personal and professional goals, please feel free to reach out with any questions or simply to request a short phone/zoom call to get to know us.
-Any of the members of our team would be happy to chat if you’d like.
+As you consider if we may be a fit for your personal and professional goals, please feel free to reach out with any questions or simply to request a short phone/zoom call to get to know us.
 Email info@CenterForCBT.org to set up a call!

 Interested candidates should email as soon as feasible:

-• Cover letter describing your training goals, clinical interests, current/previous relevant experiences, and ideal job
+- Cover letter describing your training goals, clinical interests, current/previous relevant experiences, and ideal training position

 Information should be sent to Dr. Meir Flancbaum at info@CenterForCBT.org with “Post Doc” and your name in the subject.
 Applications will be reviewed and interviews conducted on a rolling basis until the positions are filled.
 For additional information about our practice, please visit www.CenterForCBT.org.